Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Methods

 \subsection{Setup of the binary}

+The details for each of our two star simulations are summarized in Table \ref{table:model_details}.
 At initialization, the primary star is placed at the origin of the grid as it was in \citet{Boos_2021}.
-The secondary is placed offset from the primary, with the central axis of both stars aligned with the axis of symmetry for the simulation.
+The secondary is placed offset from the primary in the positive z-direction, with the central axis of both stars aligned with the axis of symmetry for the simulation.
 At the time of disruption, the system separation should be such that the donor fills its Roche lobe.
 Since the binary has no angular momentum in these 2D simulations, a companion initialized at the Roche limit at rest will gain velocity and move towards the primary within the few seconds it takes for the first detonation to influence the companion.
 So, we initialize the companion WD at a separation slightly below the Roche lobe radius with a velocity ($\sim$ several 10$^7$ cm s$^{-1}$) away from the primary such that the companion is at the Roche limit with roughly no velocity when the impact shock from the primary detonation is propagating through it.
 The low-density, domain-filling material outside of the stars (referred to as ``fluff''), is slightly changed from the scheme detailed in \citet{Boos_2021}.
 The fluff now has a uniform density within a radius that encloses both progenitors, outside of which it declines in a log-linear manner.